-15. The Party.
-Mark is invited.
+15. The Party: Mark Is Invited

-A few weeks after these events, a forty-people adult party was going on in the garden surrounding the swimming pool at Billie Farrar's home.
+A few weeks after these events, a forty-person adult party was going on in the garden surrounding the swimming pool at Billie Farrar's home.

-One among the guests was a Mr. Knecht (rhyming with "neck", as he invariably pointed out), a man of age closer to sixty than to fifty, fat and almost bald, wearing glasses.
-He was single, and unsavory stories circulated in town about him.
-Only rumors, though.
-He was talking to Bill Farrar senior, Billie's father, president of the Farrar Hardware Ltd, an athletic man, with blond hair and blue eyes like his son, and with a tired expression.
-He seemed to have exhausted himself in his dedicated host efforts to please his guests at all cost.
+One of the guests was a Mr. Knecht (rhyming with "neck," as he invariably pointed out), a man closer to sixty than fifty, fat, almost bald, and wearing glasses.
+He was single, and unsavory stories circulated in town about him, though they were only rumors.
+He was talking to Bill Farrar Sr., Billie's father and president of Farrar Hardware Ltd. Bill Sr. was an athletic man, with blond hair and blue eyes like his son, and a tired expression.
+He seemed to have exhausted himself in his dedicated efforts to please his guests at all costs.

-- So, Bill, Mr. Knecht told Mr. Farrar, when are we going to see the new star of New Ansedonia, your son's famous friend? - Certainly not tonight, and not here.
+"So, Bill," Mr. Knecht said to Mr. Farrar, "when are we going to see the new star of New Ansedonia, your son's famous friend?"
+"Certainly not tonight, and not here.
 He is just a boy.
-This party was not intended for boys. - Still, I have heard that he comes to this house every other day.
-Why don't you want to show him to us?

-- Tonight he is at his home, I suppose, and nobody in the UK would dream of inviting anybody to a party long after it started.

-Mr. Knecht started laughing in a grating way:

-- But this is California!
-He must have learned that, by now.
-We are more direct, less ... convolvoluted.
-Come on, tell junior to invite him.
+This party was not intended for boys."
+"Still, I've heard that he comes to this house every other day.
+Why don't you want to show him to us?"
+"Tonight he is at his home, I suppose, and nobody in the UK would dream of inviting anybody to a party long after it started."
+Mr. Knecht started laughing in a grating way: "But this is California!
+He must have learned that by now.
+We are more direct, less convol...convoluted.
+Come on, tell Junior to invite him."

-Two women were sitting nearby, with their naked feet dangling in the swimming pool.
-One said:

-- Yes Bill, please, invite the boy wonder!
+Two women were sitting nearby, with their bare feet dangling in the swimming pool.
+One said: "Yes, Bill, please, invite the boy wonder!"

-No doubt, Bill Farrar senior was unhappy with the idea.
-He liked Mark and did not want to embarrass him by showing him around like a talking parrot.
-Besides, he was afraid of what the talking parrot might say, because he knew that he had somewhat old-fashioned principles and, upon provocation, would fight for them.
+No doubt, Bill Farrar Sr. was unhappy with the idea.
+He liked Mark and didn't want to embarrass him by showing him around like a talking parrot.
+Besides, he was afraid of what the talking parrot might say, because he knew that Mark had somewhat old-fashioned principles and, upon provocation, would fight for them.
 However, above all, he wanted to please his guests.
-Looking at a second-floor window, which corresponded to Billie's room, he yelled:
+Looking at a second-floor window, which corresponded to Billie's room, he yelled: "Junior!
+Come here, please."

-- Junior!
-Come here, please.

 At that moment, Billie was in front of his PC.
-He was dressed for the party, which clearly he was not attending, nor wanted to attend.
+He was dressed for the party, which he clearly was not attending, nor wanted to attend.
 He made a gesture of extreme annoyance.

-However, he could not help hearing his father calling again from downstairs:

-- Junior, could you please answer me, or move your legs just a bit faster? - Coming, father.
+However, he couldn't help hearing his father calling again from downstairs: "Junior, could you please answer me, or move your legs just a bit faster?"
+"Coming, Father."
 And down he went, but not very fast.

 When he reached the hall at the bottom of the stairway, he saw that his father was genuinely annoyed.

-- Junior, I would be grateful if when I call you, you could respond with some more enthusiasm. - But I am here, Father. - Do me one favor, actually, two.
+"Junior, I would be grateful if, when I call you, you would respond with some more enthusiasm."
+"But I am here, Father."
+"Do me one favor, actually, two.
 First, we are the hosts of this party, and you should stay here with us.
 Second: many of my guests would like to meet your friend Mark.
-Could you please tell him to come as soon as he can? - Mark, father?
-Bill Junior seemed to like the idea as much as Bill Senior did. - I think I said Mark. - I don't think he would like this sort of party. - I don't think that anybody asked for your opinion.
+Could you please tell him to come as soon as he can?"